Yee I-Lann

 Yee I-Lann (born 1971) is a Malaysian contemporary artist known for her works using photography, collage, film, collaborative weaving, and everyday objects.
 Her practice examines power, colonialism, and neocolonialism in Southeast Asia to explore the impact of historic memory on social experience.
 Since 2018, Yee has been working collaboratively with sea-based and land-based indigenous communities in Sabah, Malaysia.
 Yee currently lives and works in Kota Kinabalu, Sabah, Malaysia.

 Yee has exhibited in museums across Asia, Europe, the United States, and Australia, including solo exhibitions such as Yee I-Lann: Until We Hug Again (2021) at the Centre for Heritage Arts & Textile in Hong Kong, Fluid World (2011) at the Contemporary Art Centre of South Australia, Adelaide, and Yee I-Lann: 2005–2016 (2016) at the Ayala Museum, Manila, the Philippines.
 She has participated in the Yinchuan Biennale (2016), the Asia Pacific Triennial (2015, 1999), the Jakarta Biennale (2015), the Singapore Biennale (2013, 2006), and the Fukuoka Asian Art Triennale (2009).

 During the 1990s, Yee was co-founder of the art collective, labDNA.
 She shares KerbauWorks, a cross-discipline project label and space, with her partner, the musician and designer Joe Kidd.
 Yee is a board member for Forever Sabah based in Sabah, and a co-founding partner of Kota-K Studio, an exhibition space and cross-disciplinary platform for art and architecture in Tanjung Aru Old Town, Kota Kinabalu.

 Early life and education

-Yee was born in 1971 in Kota Kinabalu, Sabah, Malaysia, to a mother who is from New Zealand, and a father who is Sino- Kadazan, an indigenous people of Sabah.
+Yee was born in 1971 in Kota Kinabalu, Sabah, Malaysia, to Datin Amy-Jean Yee, a retired schoolteacher who is from New Zealand of Pākehā ancestry and a retired civil servant father, Datuk Stanislaus Yee Fong Chun (1940 – 2025) who is a Sino-Kadazan-Murut, an indigenous ethnic group of Sabah, albeit of partial mixed Hakka Chinese descent who hailed from suburban Penampang as well as the interior Tenom districts.

 In the early 1990s, Yee left Malaysia for studies at the University of South Australia, Adelaide, obtaining a BA in Visual Art with a major in photography and a minor in cinematography.
 After graduating, she began travelling across Europe from 1993, visiting cities in Italy.
 She subsequently moved to London for a summer course in painting at the Central Saint Martins College of Art and Design.